Transport in Buckinghamshire: Road

 Buckinghamshire's road network is still largely composed of single carriageway roads, with a few exceptions.
 The M40 and M1 motorways both pass through the county on their routes from London to the Midlands and the north, serving High Wycombe and Milton Keynes respectively.
 The A41 connects Oxfordshire to London through Buckinghamshire, and between Aylesbury and London is a grade-separated dual carriageway.
 Aylesbury is the focal point of Buckinghamshire's road network; the A413, A418, A41 and A4010 roads all converge on the town.
 However all enter the town as single carriageways and none has a bypass.
 Consequently, Aylesbury suffers from serious traffic congestion problems during peak hours.

 Similarly to Aylesbury, High Wycombe is a nexus of major roads in the southern part of the county.
 The A4010 from Aylesbury meets the A404 from Amersham as well as the M40 motorway, which passes the town to the south.
 The A404 continues south beyond the M40 towards Maidenhead.

 Unlike the other two towns, Milton Keynes, being a new town, has a pre-planned network of roads known as the Milton Keynes grid road system.
 The A5 road runs right through MK as a grade separated dual carriageway.
 Other main roads are the A509 to Wellingborough and Kettering, and the A421 and A422, both running west through Buckingham and to the M40 and east towards Bedford (the A421 also connects to the A1).
 Both the A509 and A421 connect MK to the M1 motorway via J14 and J13 respectively.
 Leighton Buzzard and Aylesbury are linked by the dual carriageway A4146 which opened in September 2007.
-Additionally, the A428 has a very small section through Buckinghamshire, cutting through the villages of Lavendon and Cold Brayfield in the northern extremities of the Borough of Milton Keynes and meeting the A509 at a roundabout.
+Additionally, the A428 has a very small section through Buckinghamshire, cutting through the villages of Lavendon and Cold Brayfield in the northern extremities of the Milton Keynes unitary authority area and meeting the A509 at a roundabout.

 The ceremonial county of Buckinghamshire is served by four motorways, although two are on its borders: